jurassic73/split89/readme.md

 ![image](https://i.imgur.com/KtgN7Lq.jpg)

 ![image](https://i.imgur.com/DSHqTEd.jpg)

+  The wrist bases are secured to the bodies with  bolts and nylock nuts minus the single 10mm screw which self threads into the body only.

   Mount the wrist rests on the bases.
 Note there are a few screws that only purchase a few threads so tread lightly to install those.